freedom-finance-stack/card-auth-server/README.md

 \... and more!

-To learn more about Secure Auth Server’s features and capabilities, see our [product page](https://razorpay.com/).
+To learn more about Card Auth Server’s features and capabilities, see our [product page](https://razorpay.com/).

 ## Get started
-The simplest way to set up Secure Auth Server is to create a managed deployment with Dockerfile provided and deploy on VM or k8s.
+The simplest way to set up Card Auth Server is to create a managed deployment with Dockerfile provided and deploy on VM or k8s.

-### Run Secure Server Auth Locally
+### Run Card Server Auth Locally

 #### Prerequiste
 We need to install below libraries